Mike & Joyces Travel logs

-July 30 through August 5, 2006: Colter Bay Village Campground in Teton National Park near Moran, Wyoming: N43° 54.659' W110° 38.526' $15.00 NO hookups with paved interior roads and gravel spots.
+July 30 through August 5, 2006: Colter Bay Campground in Grand Teton National Park near Moran Junction, Wyoming: N43° 54.659' W110° 38.526' $15.00 NO hookups with paved interior roads and gravel spots.
 Nice, clean park and you really do not need hookups in the summer.

-August 5, through August 12, Gros Ventre Campground in Teton National Park near Jackson, Wyoming: N43° 36.979' W110° 40.000' $15.00 NO hookups with paved interior roads and gravel spots.
+August 5, through August 12, Gros Ventre Campground in Grand Teton National Park near Jackson, Wyoming: N43° 36.979' W110° 40.000' $15.00 NO hookups with paved interior roads and gravel spots.
 Nice, clean park and you really do not need hookups in the summer.

-We moved the motorhome from Jackson Hole to Colter Bay Village in the northern part of Teton National Park.
-That entire drive was through Teton National Park Valley, with the mighty Tetons providing a backdrop on our western flank.
+We moved the motorhome from Jackson Hole to Colter Bay Village in the northern part of Grand Teton National Park.
+That entire drive was through Grand Teton National Park Valley, with the mighty Tetons providing a backdrop on our western flank.
 A more scenic drive is hard to find.
 Eight days later we retraced our path and moved the motorhome south to Gros Ventre Campground just north of Jackson where we spent another week.

-The Gros Ventre Slide area located in the southeast corner of Teton National Park is one of those geologic wonders that capture the imagination.
+The Gros Ventre Slide area located just outside the southeast corner of Grand Teton National Park is one of those geologic wonders that capture the imagination.
 From far off, for everyone to see is this huge "bald-spot" in the side of a prominent mountain on the east side of the Teton Valley.
 For 20-miles or so when traversing the valley you can see this "alien" complete with eyes and mouth prominently featured.
 To just say that the Gros Ventre Slide area is unusual is just not enough.
 It is special, unique if you will.

 The slide area looks a bit different from each angle.
 These pictures are from the west looking to the southeast.